PilotPhil/tempmon/README.md

 # tempmon
-A simple GUI to monitor CPU and GPU temperatures
+A simple CPU and GPU temperature monitor.

+---

+## Usage

 Note: Must be run as administrator.
+Will ask for UAC elevation before running.